AllenCellModeling/aicsimageio/README.md

 #### AICSImage

-If the file format reader supports stitching mosaic tiles together, the `AICSImage` object will pull and use that data.
+If the file format reader supports stitching mosaic tiles together, the `AICSImage` object will use the stitched image data.

 ```python
 img = AICSImage("very-large-mosaic.lif")